vertaix/Alternators/README.md

-# Alternators for Dynamical Generative Modeling
+# Alternators for Sequence Modeling

 This repository contains the implementation of **Alternators**, a novel family of generative models for time-dependent data.
 Alternators are latent-variable models featuring two neural networks: the **Observation Prediction Network (OPN)** and the **State Transition Network (STN)**.
 These networks alternate to generate samples in the observation space and the latent space, respectively, over a cycle.